wloving77/dmtl4-MCS/code/DMT1/Lectures/02_prop_logic/informal/notes.md

 ### Proof of Validity by Case Analysis

-Up until now, if we've wanted to know if a proposition, e, is valid, we did it by running (evalPLExpr e i) to get an answer for each and every possible value of i.
+Up until now, if we've wanted to know if a proposition, e, is valid, we did it by running (evalExpr e i) to get an answer for each and every possible value of i.
 If e evaluates to true under all possible values of i, then by our definition, it's valid.
 We thus *prove* the validity of e by *case analysis on i*.
 The famous